jo0ger/vuses/src/hooks/state/useBoolean/doc.md

 # useBoolean

-Vue hooks that tracks state of a boolean
+Vue hook that tracks state of a boolean

 > `useBoolean` is an alias for [`useToggle`](./?path=/story/state-usetoggle--docs)